Menotdan/OSdev-tutorial/2/chapter.md

 We should finally set all the other segment registers to the data descriptor offset, even though the CPU won't use them in long mode.

-So, with the knowledge above, you can change your `exec_start` to something like this (remember to keep the external reference to kmain):
+So, with the knowledge above, you can change your `exec_start` to something like this (remember to keep the external reference to kmain and the `global exec_start`):
 ```x86asm
 exec_start:
     lgdt [GDT_PTR]